By Philip Incao, MD

 In order to be healthy we must keep an inner balance in body and soul while all the time growing and changing from birth to death.
 Childhood is the time of most rapid growth and dramatic change, and a child will remodel and renew the body many times while growing.
 Every remodeling job requires some demolition, a breaking down of part of the inherited bodily structure in order to rebuild it better.
 This breaking down of old cells and tissues results in debris, which must be cleaned up before the body rebuilds itself.
 It is the immune system that does the breaking down by causing cell death and, when necessary, fever and inflammation to destroy and digest foreign or outworn bodily material.
 And it is the immune system which cleans up the digested material and debris by pushing it out of the body.
 That is why children so often will have skin rashes and discharges of mucus or pus, because their immune systems are actively working.
 Debris that remains in the body may act like a poison or may cause allergies or repeated inflammations later on.
 Germs do not "attack" us, but they often multiply wherever the body's living substance is dying, breaking down, and being discharged, Germs don't cause illnesses; they feed on them.

 Every childhood inflammation, every cold, sore throat, ear ache, fever and rash is a healing crisis and a cleansing process, a strong effort by the human spirit to remodel the body so it can be a more suitable dwelling.
 Anthroposophic and homeopathic remedies help and promote this cleansing process and help the illness to work its way out of the body in order for healing to occur.
-Antibiotics, aspirin, ibuprofen and other anti-inflammatory drugs cool down and suppress the "fire" of the immune system so that the symptoms subside before the illness has fully worked its way out of the body.
+Antibiotics, aspirin, ibuprofen and anti-inflammatory-meds.com cool down and suppress the "fire" of the immune system so that the symptoms subside before the illness has fully worked its way out of the body.
 When an inflammation is suppressed in this way, and prevented from fully discharging its toxins, then either the inflammation will come back, or else the tendency to allergies and asthma will be increased.
 Recent research has confirmed that antibiotics and vaccinations are a cause of increased allergies and asthma.

 It rarely happens in healthy people that the inflammatory response of the immune system gets out of control.
 In such cases an antibiotic is indicated.
 Although an antibiotic may be lifesaving, it never heals an inflammation; it only suppresses it.
 The causes of the inflammation must still be healed after the antibiotic treatment; otherwise the immune system may remain weakened.